apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 You can also create custom loss functions using **Loss Blocks**.

 You can inherit the base `Loss` class and write your own `forward` method.
 The backward propagation will be automatically computed by autograd.
-However that only holds true if you can build your loss from existing mxnet operators.
+However, that only holds true if you can build your loss from existing mxnet operators.

 ```python